What is Addiction Science?

 Broad Application

 Addiction science takes a real-world approach, recognizing that addictive behaviors exist within a complex environment involving commercial-economic, political, cultural, and social forces.
-This approach acknowledges the numerous points of contact between an individual and the public health and healthcare systems, each of which can be leveraged to maximize the opportunity for exposure to addiction prevention and treatment.
+This approach acknowledges the numerous points of contact between an individual and the public health, social welfare, and healthcare systems, each of which can be leveraged to maximize the opportunity for addiction prevention and treatment.

-Additionally, addiction science recognizes the unique contexts that surround the various lifespan stages of the individual and the addiction-related problem, beginning with first exposure to addictive agents in childhood and sometimes ending in premature death from addiction-related disease in adulthood.
+Additionally, addiction science recognizes contexts that surround the various lifespan stages of the individual and the addiction process, beginning with first exposure to addictive agents in childhood and sometimes ending in premature death from addiction-related disease in adulthood.